KOSASIH/universal-consensus/README.md

 - Twitter: https://twitter.com/universalconsensus

 ## License
-Universal Consensus is licensed under the MIT License.
+Universal Consensus is licensed under the Apache-2.0 License.
 See LICENSE for more information.

 ## Acknowledgments